China Sourcing Agents

 Trade Assurance is Alibaba’s built-in escrow.
 You pay Alibaba, Alibaba releases to the factory after delivery confirmation, and Alibaba handles disputes.
 The protection includes refund coverage if the factory ships the wrong goods or significantly below-spec product.

 When it works well: Small orders ($1,000-20,000) with Alibaba-listed suppliers.
 The verification that a supplier is listed on Alibaba and has Trade Assurance history is itself a meaningful filter.
+If you’re still weighing platform escrow against going direct, our sourcing agent vs Alibaba comparison covers where each model leaves you exposed.

 Limitations: Only covers purchases through Alibaba.
 Once you move to direct factory relationships (which you should, eventually), you lose Trade Assurance.
 Dispute resolution is slow (4-6 weeks typical) and favors documented claims, not emotional ones.